Arihasaheadache/lanime/README.md

-# lanime
+# 🌸 lanime 🌸
-A terminal anime client that uses 4anime as source.
+A terminal anime client that can show information and stream anime directly from your client

 ## Current Features

-lanime can currently search for your desired anime and provide you a list of anime based on your search, and also provide episodes and their relevant watch links.
-Currently it cannot play anime in your terminal :(
+1. Stream anime from your terminal
+2. Find out about your favourite or new anime from your terminal

 ## Installation